apache/pekko/docs/src/main/paradox/typed/durable-state/persistence.md

 ---
-project.description: Durable State with Pekko Persistence enables actors to persist its state for recovery on failure or when migrated within a cluster.
+project.description: Durable State with Apache Pekko Persistence enables actors to persist its state for recovery on failure or when migrated within a cluster.
 ---
 # Durable State